Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 Extra methods:

-- `.mossyBlock(block: string)`{: .language-javascript }: Accepts a string, the registry name of the block this will turn into when moss grows to it
+- `.mossyBlock(block: String)`{: .language-javascript }: Accepts a string, the registry name of the block this will turn into when moss grows to it
 - `.mossyConversion(callback: MossGrowingCallback)`{: .language-javascript }: Accepts a [MossGrowingCallback](#moss-growing-callback), sets how the block determines if moss should grow

 Example: